DamienReichhart/BackTrade/README.md

 # Using pnpm directly
 pnpm dev

+# If using real api
+cd apps/api && pnpm prisma:init # Require database configured and working in .env

 # If using json-server (not recommended)
 cd apps/web && pnpm fake-api
 # Node : If using json server, do not forget to edit .env.development in apps/web to http://localhost:3001 and restart the server